Nik-Sch/EDiC/README.md

-# MEDiC - Multi-chip Eight-bit Digital Computer
+# EDiC - Educational Digital Computer
 SystemVerilog simulation of an 8 bit discrete TTL CPU I am building for fun.
 The final CPU will be similar to Ben Eaters Project with some differences and the following features:
 - I printed prototype PCBs that reassembles 830 Breadboards with some improvements.
 - Two general purpose registers.